 - The Hidden Tools of Comedy, by Steve Kaplan

-Want to understand the mechanics of comedy, and how to work comedic situations into your script in a way that translates to humor?
-This book is for you.
+“The Hidden Tools of Comedy: The Serious Business of Being Funny” will help writers understand the mechanics of comedy and how to work comedic situations into their script in a way that translates to humor.

-Do you have any favorites that helped your screenwriting career?
+Do you have any other good screenwriting books that helped your screenwriting career?
 Send us a tweet at @SoCreate and help us build out this list!

 Just keep reading,